The mount is just as important as the rifle scope and can be just as pricey.

 The mount is responsible for holding the scope to the weapon.
 As you can see, it also contributes to rifle scope accuracy, long-range performance, achieving proper eye relief, access to working the bolt, zero retention, and more.

-While the mount itself is small, choosing the right mount is no small matter.
+While the mount itself is small, choosing the right rings or mount is no small matter.

 Your choice of mount can either be the weak link in the equation or the strong link in your rifle scope setup.